-The Trust provides one-off health based grants for charities, charitable organisations and through third part referrers, to individuals to promote health and healing for those living in and around the City of York, although applications for multi-year funding would also be considered.
+The Trust usually provides one-off health based grants for charities, charitable organisations and through third part referrers, to individuals to promote health and healing for those living in and around the City of York, although applications for multi-year funding would also be considered.

 To qualify, applications should be made by registered charities or by organisations on behalf of individuals.